Offensive Behaviour Charges in Queensland

 - being drunk in a public place.

-There was previously a need for the behaviour to be directed at another person.
-The change in wording of the Act now implies that an offence may take place even when there is no intention to create a nuisance.
+There was previously a need for the offending behaviour to be directed at another person.
+The change in the wording of the Act now has the effect that an offence may take place even when there is no intention to create a nuisance.

 It is an offence: